microsoft/promptflow/docs/concepts/concept-flows.md

 ## Flex flows

+{bdg-success-line}`New in version 1.9.0`

 You can create LLM apps using a Python function or class as the entry point, which encapsulating your app logic.
 You can directly test or run these with pure code experience.
 Or you can define a `flow.flex.yaml` that points to these entries, which enables testing, running, or viewing traces via the [Promptflow VS Code Extension](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow).

 Our [examples](https://github.com/microsoft/promptflow/tree/main/examples/flex-flows) should also give you an idea how to write `flex flows`.
-Flex flow feature is available since promptflow version 1.9.0.

 ## DAG flow